-Irma emergency preparedness and recovery/restoration activities; in the current fiscal year, the significant increase was in the deposit payable from the permitting process as a result of increase in the construction and improvement projects in the city.
-Current liabilities decreased \$20,000 for business-type activities mainly due to decrease in outstanding contractor invoices related to various improvement projects related to sanitary sewer system inflow and infiltration maintenance projects and continuing maintenance and upgrade of parking garages.
+Current liabilities increased by \$5 million for governmental activities primarily due to increase in contractor invoices of \$4 million related to various on-going capital projects such the new public safety building, trolley depot/fire station, and improvement of passive parks.
+Current liabilities increased \$440,000 for business-type activities mainly due to increase in outstanding contractor invoices related to various improvement projects related to sanitary sewer system inflow and infiltration maintenance projects and stormwater infrastructure continuing maintenance and upgrade.

-Total Non-current liabilities had a net increase of \$52.5 million due to (a) decrease in net pension liability of \$21.66 million; (b) issuance of special bonds at a premium of \$50.38 million, bond refunding and scheduled annual principal payments of \$45.10 million; (c) repayment of capital lease payable of \$180,000 and new capital lease financing of \$280,000; (d) increase in total OPEB liability of \$15.85 million; (e) increase in claims payable of \$550,000; (f) increase in pollution remediation liability of \$130,000; and (g) obligation on purchase and sale of land in the amount of \$11.5 million for the parcel of land where the new PSB and parking garage are being built.
+Total Non-current liabilities had a net decrease of \$5.4 million due to (a) increase in net pension liability of \$1.24 million; (b) payment of scheduled annual principal payments of \$6.21 million and amortization of bond premium of \$1.06 million; (c) repayment of capital lease payable of \$250,000 and new capital lease financing of \$123,000; (d) increase in total OPEB liability of \$200,000; (e) decrease in claims payable of \$474,000; (f) increase in accrued compensated absences of \$247,000; and (g) advances from insurance company of \$750,000 related to damages incurred on City property covered by insurance.

 The deferred outflows of resources consist of deferred outflows related to pension and OPEB, and deferred charge on bond refunding.
-Deferred outflows related to pension and OPEB of \$45.43 million consists of difference between expected and actual experience and pension and OPEB contributions to be expensed in the subsequent period.
-Deferred charge on refunding of \$239,000 resulted from issuance of a refunding bond with reacquisition price exceeding the net carrying value of the refunded debt.
+Deferred outflows related to pension and OPEB of \$40.59 million consists of difference between expected and actual experience and pension and OPEB contributions to be expensed in the subsequent period.
+Deferred charge on refunding of \$196,000 resulted from issuance of a refunding bond with reacquisition price exceeding the net carrying value of the refunded debt.

-The deferred inflows of resources consist of business tax receipts of \$3.12 million received in advance for fiscal year 2019, and deferred inflows related to pension of 21.79 million representing the net difference between projected and actual earnings on pension plan investments, the deferred inflows related to OPEB of \$1.79 million represents the difference between actual and expected experience and changes in assumptions.
+The deferred inflows of resources consist of business tax receipts of \$2.9 million received in advance for fiscal year 2020, and deferred inflows related to pension of \$20.63 million representing the net difference between projected and actual earnings on pension plan investments, the deferred inflows related to OPEB of \$2.5 million represents the difference between actual and expected experience and changes in assumptions.